 In the following decades the regatta increased in popularity, especially the Admirals Cup eliminations of 1973, where for the first time a German crew could win the Cup, caused the medial interest but also the interest of the sailors in the event to skyrocket.
 After the high point in the 70s and early 80s, interest in the regatta gradually declined.
 After various innovations in the sailing sector as well as in regatta and event formats, the North Sea Week has been on a clear growth trajectory again since 2010 and the number of registrations is constantly rising.

 The North Sea Week is for amateurs and professionals alike with its various shuttle regattas from Bremerhaven, Wilhelmshaven, Cuxhaven and Hallig Hooge, with the opening regatta series SE Vibe Out Series, which consists of three individual regattas (Sundowner, Hummer 1 and Hummer 2), as well as with the races Capitell Cup round Helgoland, Helgoländer Acht, Family Cruiser Cup and since 2017 the Helgoland Challenge.
-The two long-distance regattas Pantaenius Rund Skagen (510 nautical miles) and the Helgoland-Edinburgh regatta (420 nautical miles) alternate annually to conclude the North Sea Week.
+The long-distance regatta Pantaenius Rund Skagen (510 nautical miles) concludes the North Sea Week.

 The North Sea week can also be enjoyed without actually sailing.
 Helgoland has a unique climate thanks to the nearby Gulf Stream and its location about 30 nautical miles off the coast.
 The pollen-poor, dust-free air and the varied nature are enjoyed not only by the people but also by about 700 seals.
 Many are almost within reach, especially on the dune.
 The offshore bathing island offers extensive beaches and clear, healthy North Sea water.
 No wonder that many sailors also bring their families and many battle travellers with them to the island.
 Some sail regattas, others simply go on holiday.
 And in the evening they celebrate together.
 And the North Sea Week is famous for the parties in the boot Düsseldorf Race Village.